Historiography of the United Kingdom: Whig history

 Much of the historical writing by historians and novelists reflected the spirit of Romanticism.
 Whig history typically prevailed—using an approach which presents the past as an inevitable progression towards ever greater liberty and enlightenment, culminating in modern forms of liberal democracy and constitutional monarchy.
-In general, Whig historians emphasized the rise of constitutional government, personal freedoms and scientific progress.
-The term has also been applied widely in historical disciplines outside of British history (the history of science, for example) to criticize any teleological (or goal-directed), hero-based, and transhistorical narrative.
+In general, Whig historians emphasised the rise of constitutional government, personal freedoms and scientific progress.
+The term has also been applied widely in historical disciplines outside of British history (the history of science, for example) to criticise any teleological (or goal-directed), hero-based, and transhistorical narrative.
 The term "Whig history" was coined by Herbert Butterfield in his book The Whig Interpretation of History in 1931.

 Paul Rapin de Thoyras's history of England, published in 1723, became "the classic Whig history" for the first half of the 18th century.
 It was later supplanted by the immensely popular The History of England by David Hume.
-Whig historians emphasized the achievements of the Glorious Revolution of 1688.
+Whig historians emphasised the achievements of the Glorious Revolution of 1688.
 This included James Mackintosh's History of the Revolution in England in 1688, William Blackstone's Commentaries on the Laws of England and Henry Hallam's Constitutional History of England.

 A major restatement was made in the early 20th century by G. M. Trevelyan.
 David Cannadine says:

 In 1926 he produced his one-volume History of England.
 This work set out what he saw as the essential elements in the nation’s evolution and identity: parliamentary government, the rule of law, religious toleration, freedom from Continental interference and involvement, and a global horizon of maritime supremacy and imperial expansion.

 The Whig consensus was steadily undermined during the post-World War I re-evaluation of European history, and Butterfield's critique exemplified this trend.
 Intellectuals no longer believed the world was automatically getting better and better.
 Subsequent generations of academic historians have similarly rejected Whig history because of its presentist and teleological assumption that history is driving toward some sort of goal.
-Other criticized 'Whig' assumptions included viewing the British system as the apex of human political development, assuming that political figures in the past held current political beliefs (anachronism), considering British history as a march of progress with inevitable outcomes and presenting political figures of the past as heroes, who advanced the cause of this political progress, or villains, who sought to hinder its inevitable triumph.
+Other criticised 'Whig' assumptions included viewing the British system as the apex of human political development, assuming that political figures in the past held current political beliefs (anachronism), considering British history as a march of progress with inevitable outcomes and presenting political figures of the past as heroes, who advanced the cause of this political progress, or villains, who sought to hinder its inevitable triumph.
 J. Hart says "a Whig interpretation requires human heroes and villains in the story."